 Then you’ll be able to use the following parameters:

 Specified amounts override all other payout and revenue settings.
-This includes the default offer payout, default offer revenue, tiered payout, tiered revenue, specific affiliate payout for the offer, and specific revenue for the offer.
+This includes the default offer payout, default offer revenue, tiered payout, tiered revenue, specific partner payout for the offer, and specific revenue for the offer.

 Warning: This setting can be prone to abuse and should only be used for internal campaigns.
 There is no way to stop advertisers from adding values for your revenue or payout on conversion using these parameters.

 The advertiser security token is a feature that authenticates each conversion with a token string unique to an offer’s advertiser.
 To use this feature, append the following parameter to your conversion link:

 Have your advertiser pass their security token in the above parameter.
 Using this feature, you can expect to have another level of security from any potential fraud by publisher attempting to force-fire postback URLs.
 This feature is available only to enterprise accounts.